 I do not remember if the band played “Summertime” that night, but I don’t think they did.
 I was to see and hear the Shaw band on a couple of other occasions between that night and September of 2005, but again, I do not think they played “Summertime” on any of those occasions.
-Then, in the summer of 2005, my long-time friend, the Chicago-based Christopher Popa, who is an expert on the music and musicians of the swing era, and who is the person behind the “Big Band Library” website (bigbandlibrary.com), informed me that he was working with the Chicago Jazz Orchestra on a tribute to Artie Shaw.
+Then, in the summer of 2005, my long-time friend, the Chicago-based Christopher Popa, who is an expert on the music and musicians of the swing era, and who, with his brother Jay are the people behind the website bigbandalliance.com informed me that he was working with the Chicago Jazz Orchestra on a tribute to Artie Shaw.
 What made this idea so exciting was that the CJO was going to play numerous selections from Shaw’s string orchestras, including one from his 1949 “classical period,” using an appropriately sized string section.
 (No touring Shaw orchestra since 1942 had included strings.)
 The conductor of the CJO, Jeff Lindberg, wisely had consulted Chris regarding many issues related to Shaw and his music as he planned this concert.
 He specifically asked Chris which selections from the Shaw music archive at the University of Arizona he thought would make up a musically interesting program.
 Chris discussed this with me at some length, and he then made his recommendations to Mr. Lindberg.
 Ultimately, Lindberg chose a very interesting cross-section of Shaw’s music for the program, including “Summertime.”
 The dates for the concerts were set, and I made plans to go to Chicago to attend one of the concerts, and also a rehearsal.
 (Trumpeter Roy Eldridge above left.)

 I have been lucky enough over the years to have been able to get myself into various rehearsals of bands and orchestras, and I have come to enjoy attending the rehearsals as much, or more, than the actual concerts.
 I love to watch the conductor and the musicians interacting in rehearsal, intently shaping the best performance possible.
 My experience attending the Saturday afternoon rehearsal of the CJO, prior to the Sunday afternoon concert, was highly rewarding.
 The musicians, all top-flight players, were carefully taken through the music by Jeff Lindberg.
 There was a lot of give-and-take between them.
 Gradually, each selection began to sound good.
 (Tenor saxophonist Herbie Steward at right.)

 I never would have thought that Shaw’s solo at this point in the arrangement had been written out for him, but it seemed that it would have had to have been, because for this effect to work, both parts had to be identical so they could be played simultaneously.
 It is important to note that the “second” or background clarinet part was played from the saxophone section.
 The different placements of the two clarinets during this soli created the “echo” or “reverb” effect much more vividly than if the two clarinets had been played by musicians standing side-by-side.
 The CJO musicians played this arrangement, including the eerie two clarinet soli, with great feeling at the concert the next afternoon, to the delight of the audience.
 (Pianist Dodo Marmarosa below left.)

 I returned home, and immediately listened to the classic Shaw record of “Summertime” repeatedly, shaking my head after each hearing.
-My admiration for Shaw, Eddie Sauter, and the first alto player in Shaw’s band at the time, “Summertime” was recorded (Lou Prisby) grew. [iii] Still, I wondered about all of this.
+My admiration for Shaw, Eddie Sauter, and the first alto player in Shaw’s band at the time, “Summertime” was recorded (Lou Prisby) grew.
+(3)Still, I wondered about all of this.
 I had been an inveterate Shaw watcher from the early 1960s until his death on December 30, 2004.
 Why had no one ever asked him about this?
 Why hadn’t the voluble Mr. Shaw ever spoken about it?